 A 7-Week Executive Survey Course for Medical Product Donation Professionals

-PQMD has condensed key elements of a Master’s in Public Health curriculum to create a comprehensive Executive Survey Course on global development essentials for professionals working with medical product donation programs or other means of international development assistance.
-PQMD is currently enrolling its next cohort of participants.
+PQMD has condensed key elements of a Master’s in Public Health curriculum to create a comprehensive Executive Survey Course on global health, for professionals or students working in the space but lacking relevant formal education.

 ELIGIBILITY There are no specific prerequisites for the Global Health & Development Essentials course; participants need no previous instruction in global health or surrounding disciplines.
 It is presumed that the trainees will come to the course with a diverse set of educational and professional backgrounds, and that the course’s content will improve their ability to design, influence or implement their organization’s medical product donation programs for maximum impact on health outcomes in vulnerable communities around the world.

 FORMAT The GHDE course will be delivered through an exclusively ‘distance’ format: live lectures and supporting materials broadcast online at designated times, and the recorded sessions also available via streaming at the convenience of the trainee.
-Each 60-minute lecture will be followed by a 30-minute discussion session for those participants taking part at time of original broadcast.
+Each 90-minute lecture will be followed by a 30-minute discussion session for those participants taking part at time of original broadcast.
 Lecture presentations, recordings and notes will be available online, as well as source materials, supplemental reading, and a list of other essential resources for the trainee.

 |PQMD Official Member Representative||NO FEE|